A Seeker's Manifesto

 A Seeker’s Manifesto – Rules to Live By

-(how to not be another annoying spiritual woo-woo)
+(how to not be another snooty spiritual woo-woo)

 Self-discovery, by nature, is a life-changing thing — not only for yourself but for those in your life and the greater spiritual community.
 Each day, we walk forward a better version of ourselves with greater depth and open hearts.